bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is hard coded to match each device.It's a cheaper and faster way to get content out.
+Responsive design creates one experience for all devices.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means that your layout will be designed for mobile and expand as more screen space is available.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?